 Administration, scoring and interpretation of projective drawings.
 Participants may be asked to practice on each other.
-Delivery Method: In person Grading Default: Credit/No Credit Only

 PSY-628 Special Topics Practicum: Media Psychology, 0.5-2 semester credits

 Workshops, seminars, conferences and special topics designated as PSY-628 accrue credit toward the 4 unit (generally 8 day) residency requirement required prior to the formation of a dissertation committee.
 Each face-to-face workshop is valued at .5 credit hours per day.
 Workshops are offered at national sessions, regional clusters and special events throughout the year.